breakbeatkid/bbc-game-of-life/README.md

 # Conway's Game of Life

 This game was created for a coding aptitude test whilst applying for employment at the BBC.
 It is an rendition of the famous 'Game of Life' first proposed by the mathematician John Conway in 1970.
-Theoretically it is played on an infinite surface, which is achievable via code using such a technique as Gosper's algorithms, also known as 'Hashlife', utilising memoisation and quadtrees and would be the direction taken for future iterations.
-This implementation, however, is a brute-force approach, written in Javascript for  node.js framework, using Chai and Mocha as a testing suite.
+Theoretically it is played on an infinite surface, which is achievable via code using such a technique as Gosper's algorithm, also known as 'Hashlife', utilising memoisation and quadtrees to handle the large amounts of data more efficiently.
+This would be the direction taken for future iterations, however this implementation is a brute-force approach.
+It is written in Javascript inside the node.js framework, using Chai and Mocha as a testing suite.

 ## Installing